filecoin-project/lotus-docs/content/en/lotus/manage/chain-management.md

 ## Cold Store Garbage Collection

-Garbage colelction can be performed manually by running the `lotus chain prune <flags>` command or automatically by setting the `EnableColdStoreAutoPrune` in your `.lotus/config.toml` as follows:
+Garbage collection can be performed manually by running the `lotus chain prune <flags>` command or automatically by setting the `EnableColdStoreAutoPrune` in your `.lotus/config.toml` as follows:

 ```toml
 # EnableColdStoreAutoPrune turns on compaction of the cold store i.e. pruning